/TSAWARE (Create Terminal Server Aware Application)

 When an application is not Terminal Server aware (also known as a legacy application), Terminal Server makes certain modifications to the legacy application to make it work properly in a multiuser environment.
 For example, Terminal Server will create a virtual Windows folder, such that each user gets a Windows folder instead of getting the system's Windows directory.
 This gives users access to their own INI files.
 In addition, Terminal Server makes some adjustments to the registry for a legacy application.
 These modifications slow the loading of the legacy application on Terminal Server.

 If an application is Terminal Server aware, it must neither rely on INI files nor write to the HKEY_CURRENT_USER registry during setup.

 If you use /TSAWARE and your application still uses INI files, the files will be shared by all users of the system.
 If that is acceptable, you can still link your application with /TSAWARE; otherwise you need to use /TSAWARE:NO.

 /TSAWARE is not valid for drivers or DLLs.

 If an application was linked with /TSAWARE, DUMPBIN /HEADERS will display information to that effect.

 To set this linker option in the Visual Studio development environment

 Open the project's Property Pages dialog box.
 For details, see Set C++ compiler and build properties in Visual Studio.

-Click the System property page.
+Select the Configuration Properties > Linker > System property page.

 Modify the Terminal Server property.